The essential food checklist for your open-air holiday

 If you’re not staying in a mobile home or chalet, it all starts with a grill or portable stove for cooking your food.
 MSR stoves or hybrid stove-fuel combos and portable water treatment systems are a perfect fit for backpackers, camping sites or vans.
 A stainless-steel pot and kettle should be included with sizes to match the number of persons in your camping party and if you’ve got the space, add a stainless-steel griddle as well for variety.

-Tin foil, spatula, ladle, scissors, sharp knife, cutting board, oven gloves, sturdy plastic plates and bowls, hot pad and a couple of camping lighters completes the list of basics for preparing your meals.
+Tin foil, spatula, ladle, scissors, sharp knife, cutting board, oven gloves, sturdy plastic plates and bowls, hot pad and a couple of lighters should be on the list of basics for preparing your meals, as well as whatever utensils you find essential at home day to day.

 Microwave-ready plastic bowls, plates and cups are ideal items to serve food during open-air trips due to their weight and the fact that you can reuse them as often as needed.
 If you don’t already have a specific set for outdoor use, just grab some stuff from the kitchen when you pack your bags as a cost-saving measure.
 Plastic cups with handles are easier for handling hot liquids and can double for cold ones too while plastic plates with separated sections are preferred to avoid the spill factor when serving meals.
 Select different colours for a splash of variety.